alexking/good-and-cheap/README.md

 ## Contribute
 All data entry takes place in the `/recipes/source` folder as `YAML`.
 The rest of the formats are generated using `rake` (please use 10.4+), so in order to change them, you need to edit the data in the source `YAML`, then run `rake` to regenerate.

+I've included a Javascript reference client to help in checking the data, and developing the format.
+You can view it using `rake serve`.

 ## License
 **Good and Cheap: Eat Well on $4/Day** by [Leanne Brown](http://www.leannebrown.com)